 Hearing strange noises when your air conditioner is running?
-There's a strong probability there’s something wrong with your unit.
-If you ignore it, it could lead to extensive—and expensive—troubles later.
+There's a strong probability there’s something wrong with your system.
+If you don’t pay attention to it, it could lead to major—and expensive—troubles later.
 We're going to help you understand what’s occurring with your air conditioner and what you can do to change it.

 8 Common Air Conditioning Noises

 - Gurgling - Gurgling normally indicates a problem with your refrigerant line.
-If you can't pinpoint where the noise is coming from, that's alright.
-A professional can help verify where this noise is occurring.
+If you can't determine where the noise is coming from, that's alright.
+An expert can help verify where this noise is occurring.
 You can read more information on our gurgling noises guide.

 - Crackling - Crackling could result from debris in the unit or aging ductwork.
 Debris in the outdoor unit will cause a noise outside your house.
 Aging ductwork can cause noise inside your house.
-Check out our crackling noise guide for more information.
+Read our crackling noise guide for more information.

 - Hissing - Hissing can be caused by a faulty refrigerant line, an internal valve leak or the compressor.
-Check out our hissing noise guide for more information.
+Look through our hissing noise guide for more information.